ayyyane/unit1-2024/Project/project1.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. This software shows a time graph  of the value of the coin.
-5. The software shows a graph of profit.
+5. The software shows exchange in yen.
 6. The software shows the highest rate and the lowest rate.

 # Criteria B: Design